Careers Hub

 Grading & International Qualifications

-If you currently don’t meet these minimum grades, you can study for GCSEs or Level 2 Functional Skills through your local college or other training providers.
+We request that you hold a Maths and English GCSE to be eligible for our apprenticeship programmes, but the required grade depends on your programme.
+If you currently don’t meet the minimum grades, you can study for GCSEs or Level 2 Functional Skills through your local college or other training providers.

 If you studied outside of the UK, we may need to verify that your qualifications are a suitable equivalent to our minimum required grades.
 To do this, you’ll need to apply for a Statement of Comparability from UK ENIC, the national agency for international qualifications and skills.
 This generally costs around £50, and you’ll need copies of your qualifications to make an application.